dr-strangecode/system-apis/draft-1.md

 An [API](http://en.wikipedia.org/wiki/Application_programming_interface) provides a clean, well defined interface for systems to interact with each other.

-It's fairly common for web apps to have HTTP API's: developers use them regularly to get applications to talk to each other.
+That interface provides the perfect mechanism to ensure that system operations are performed the same way *every* time.
+Configuration Management lets us standardize what our systems look like; API's allow us to standardize how we manage our systems.

+There are a lot of different kinds of API's.
+One of the simplest, and the kind that we'll be focusing on here, is a [web API](http://en.wikipedia.org/wiki/Application_programming_interface#Web_APIs).
 They're easy to interact with on the command line with tools like curl; or when you want to start putting together some more complex behavior, you can make a command line client with your language of choice.

 Let's look at what the interfaces for our system API's might look like with our earlier simple app example: